 Non-tenured faculty who are employed at less than full time (less than 50% for the academic year) are considered temporary part-time faculty.
 Such individuals require appointment from semester to semester as needed and do not accrue time toward tenure.
 A temporary faculty member who is made full-time on a one-semester-at-a-time basis is still considered a part-time faculty member even if the person serves in this capacity during consecutive semesters.
 [Part-time faculty members are reported to the Board of Regents via the Faculty Information System, FIS, as limited term.]
 Part-time faculty members may serve on subcommittees, task forces, working groups, etc. as an appropriate administrator may determine; however, part-time faculty members may not serve on standing committees.
 Written contracts issued to part-time faculty must be appropriate to specific assignments.
 Additional justification is required when employment equals or exceeds one-half time for the year.
-Qualifications must be in accordance with SACS minimum requirements of a master's degree with 18 graduate semester hours in the teaching discipline; USG Academic and Student Affairs Handbook, Section 4; and, the Clayton State University Credentials and Hiring Guide.
+Qualifications

-2 Part-time faculty are not members of the Corps of Instruction and are therefore excluded from service on standing committees such as the Faculty Senate, Promotion & Tenure Committees, the Faculty Affairs Committee, the Undergraduate Curriculum Committee, the Academic Policy Committee, and the Student Affairs Committee, although they may serve on task forces or ad hoc committees as needed.
+&lt;sup>2 Part-time faculty are not members of the Corps of Instruction and are therefore excluded from service on standing committees such as the Faculty Senate, Promotion & Tenure Committees, the Faculty Affairs Committee, the Undergraduate Curriculum Committee, the Academic Policy Committee, and the Student Affairs Committee, although they may serve on task forces or ad hoc committees as needed.

-3 "Special Titles" faculty are excluded from service on standing committees such as the Faculty Senate, Promotion & Tenure Committees, the Faculty Affairs Committee, the Undergraduate Curriculum Committee, the Academic Policy Committee, and the Student Affairs Committee, although they may serve on task forces or ad hoc committees as needed.
+&lt;sup>3 "Special Titles" faculty are excluded from service on standing committees such as the Faculty Senate, Promotion & Tenure Committees, the Faculty Affairs Committee, the Undergraduate Curriculum Committee, the Academic Policy Committee, and the Student Affairs Committee, although they may serve on task forces or ad hoc committees as needed.